datacommonsorg/website/docs/developer_guide.md

 ./run_server.sh
 ```

-If you don't have access to DataCommons maps API, can brings up website without
+If you don't have access to DataCommons maps API, can bring up website without
 place search functionality

 ```bash